icon BELTOWER

 Screen Shot 1

-shows the Listening Challenge options.
+shows the Listening Challenge options and difficulty levels.

-Error Detection
+Fault Detection

 Diagnosis and Correction

 In the Log tab, you enter your diagnosis.
 Only the bell and early/late are required at level 1, but at the higher levels it gets harder, including hand/back stroke, the degree of error and the circumstance.
-And the errors can be revealed at any time at the press of a button.
+And the faults can be revealed at any time at the press of a button.

 Ringing can be controlled from within the Challenge dialog, making it particularly useful for a tower quiz or listening practice.